-- 1. Shri Ram Bahadur Singh and Smt.
-Manju Sharma, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
-Shri K.N.
-Bhandari, submitted resignation for his Directorship due to his advancing age and other personal reasons and he ceased to be a Director of the Company w.e.f.
-13th November, 2019.
+- 1. Shri Pankaj Gaur and Shri Ram Bahadur Singh, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
+Shri V.K.
+Jain passed away during the year and he ceased to be a Director of the Company w.e.f.
+17th September, 2020.
 Shri S.D.M.
 Nagpal, Shri R.K.
 Pandey and R.K.
-Singh, independent Directors of the Company are going to retire by 29th September, 2020 as their 2nd term of appointment is completing on that date. - During the year under report, the Board Meet 4 times, the details whereof are given in Report on Corporate Governance.
-The meetings of Board of Directors were held on 29.05.2019, 30.07.2019, 12.11.2019 and 12.02.2020.
+Singh, independent Directors of the Company were retired on 29th September, 2020 as their 2nd term of appointment was completed.
+Shri K.V.
+Rajendran and Shri Suresh Chand Rathi were appointed as Additional Directors in the capacity of non-executive Independent Directors by the Board w.e.f 12th November, 2020. - 2.
+During the year under report, the Board Meet 4 times, the details whereof are given in Report on Corporate Governance.
+The meetings of Board of Directors were held on 29.06.2020, 15.09.2020, 12.11.2020 and 13.02.2021. - All Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - 4.
+Pursuant to the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations, 2015, the Board has carried out an annual performance evaluation of its own performance, the Directors individually as well as the evaluation of the Committees constituted by it.
+The manner in which the formal annual evaluation has been carried out has been explained in the Report on